Pesto746atschool/massgrave/README.md

-use this for windows free activation irm https://get.activated.win | iex
+use this in widows powershell for windows free activation: irm https://get.activated.win | iex